Hong-Kong-International-School/machine-learning-for-sustainable-development-laidens/README.md

     SDG 14 (Life Under Water) - Use CNN's to detect plastic trash/objects in the water.
 - Current Problems:
     Downloading certain packages like tensorflow do not work.
 Tensorflow installed on computer.
 Needs further troubleshooting
 - Found multiple datasets containing photos of trash underwater.
 However, I can't upload files larger than 25MB onto github.
 I will most likely post the hyperlink to where I got the dataset instead.
+Additionally, the majority of these datasets also have extraneous files such as .txt and .xml files that I don't need.
+A lot of photos look almost identical to each other too, so I will have to do some preprocessing.